jnaidu/Identity/Granting_a_Service_Package_to_a_User.md

 ![](gpu-5.png)

 ## Result
-You have successfully granted a service package to an organization.
+You have successfully granted a service package to a user.